evanbliu/speech-api/explainers/on-device-speech-recognition.md

 ## New Methods

 ### 1. `Promise<boolean> availableOnDevice(DOMString lang)`
 This method checks if on-device speech recognition is available for a specific language.
-Developers can use this to determine whether to enable on-device features or fall back to cloud-based recognition.
+Developers can use this to determine whether to enable features that require on-device speech recognition.

 #### Example Usage
 ```javascript